-“If a brand isn't analyzing social [conversations and behaviors], it’s going to miss a majority of the conversation now and especially in the not-too-distant future
+If a brand isn't analyzing social, there is a strong chance they are going to miss a majority of the conversation now and especially in the not-too-distant future

-“Millennials are poised to ratchet up social media volume, making it the primary means of content distribution and real-time analysis essential.”
+Millennials are poised to ramp up social media volume, making it the primary means of content distribution and real-time analysis essential.

 If you are not analyzing social data, you are missing an opportunity to generate nuanced insights faster and less expensively than via other research modalities such as surveys, focus groups, ethnographies and more.
 The ability to quickly hone content and messaging strategy on the fly to improve relevance allows you to pivot mid-campaign and recognize better results rather than waiting until four to six weeks after a campaign is completed.

-Insight into consumers’ habits and preferences, unmet needs and pain points helps both marketers and communicators make better strategic decisions.
+Insight into consumers’ habits and preferences, unmet needs, and pain points helps both marketers and communicators make better strategic decisions.

-“As an industry, we are moving beyond blunt metrics like share of voice and sentiment toward contextual insights drawn from integrated media intelligence,” says Michelle Vangel, Vice President, Insight Solutions at Cision.
-“The ability to understand perceptions about your brand and reputation risks among various audiences you are targeting such as customers, prospects, employees, or investors informs strategy for objective setting, content and messaging direction, operational tactics, measurement frameworks and more.
+As an industry, communications is moving beyond blunt metrics like share of voice and sentiment toward contextual insights drawn from integrated media intelligence.
+The ability to understand perceptions about your brand and reputation risks among various audiences you are targeting such as customers, prospects, employees, or investors informs strategy for objective setting, content and messaging direction, operational tactics, measurement frameworks and more.

 A better understanding of where you are and what you’re up against competitively provides the ability to see how you’re moving the needle over time.
 What is working against your objectives and what needs adjustment?

 The enormous amount of data available via social analysis makes it easier for brands to understand the demographic and psychographic profiles of those audiences as well.